Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 -------------------------------

-Transcript detection is a basic procedure for detecting transcript boundary. we can use subcommand ``transcript`` to do it.
-Normally, we strongly recommend that the user should provide fragmented libraries (``--frag_libs``) because dRNA-Seq usually loses some information of 3'end.
+Transcript detection is a basic procedure for detecting transcript boundary. we can use subcommand ``transcript`` to detect the transcript.
+Normally, we strongly recommend that the user should provide the libraries of RNA-Seq with transcript fragmented (``--frag_libs``) because dRNA-Seq focus on 5'end and usually loses some information of 3'end.
 However, we only use TEX +/- for testing since we have no fragmented libraries.

 There are several options for modifying transcripts by comparing transcripts and genome annotations (``--modify_transcript``).